AbhilashK26/FastAPI-application-for-System-Monitoring/README.md

 ## Introduction to FastAPI

-{{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a modern, high-performance web framework for building APIs with Python, based on standard Python type hints.
+[FastAPI](https://fastapi.tiangolo.com/) is a modern, high-performance web framework for building APIs with Python, based on standard Python type hints.
 It’s known for its speed, ease of use, and automatic documentation generation with OpenAPI.
 Built on ASGI (Asynchronous Server Gateway Interface), FastAPI is particularly well-suited for handling concurrent requests and is an ideal choice for building APIs that monitor system performance, such as CPU, RAM, memory, and disk usage.

 Now that we know the basics of FastAPI, let’s look at how to install it and test it without needing a traditional server.